quaatos/SQLdatabaseSystem/README.md

 _____________
 May 26, 2022.
 [Update]
 --
-It is now impossible to create an already existing user. also, password enryption is now working.
+It is now impossible to create an already existing user.<br>
+also, password enryption in progress